<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 2. Expand the 3 dots on the relevant workflow, then select Edit this Workflow.

-3. Enter a short summary in the Description box to explain to users what the workflow is for, and use HTML tags to format the text.
+3. Enter a summary in the Description box to explain to users what the workflow is for, and use HTML tags to format the text.

 4. Once finished, click Save.